booch/proposals/2016/splat.markdown

 ---

 Amos is a freelance consultant under the name Binary Noggin.
-He joins teams as a developer trying to help improve process and technical skills.
+He joins teams as a developer to help improve process and technical skills.
 He is a host on the [This Agile Life](http://thisagilelife.com) where he can be heard talking about process, code, and trust.

 Amos started using Ruby in 2005 just to be different than his coworker.
-What he found was a lovely language and community that both feel warm and inviting.
+He found the language and community both warm and inviting.

 When Amos isn't coding he loves hanging out with his five children, playing ukulele, making beer, and roasting coffee.